 One of our independent Board members is elected to serve as lead independent director.
 The lead independent director is responsible for coordinating the activities of the other independent directors and has the authority to preside at all meetings of the Board of Directors at which the Executive Chairman is not present, including executive sessions of the independent directors.
-The lead independent director serves as principal liaison on Board-wide issues between the independent director may also recommend the retention of outside advisors and consultants who report directly to the Board of Directors.
+The lead independent director serves as principal liaison on Board-wide issues between the independent directors and the Executive Chairman, approves meeting schedules and agendas and monitors the quality of information sent to the Board.
+The lead independent director may also recommend the retention of outside advisors and consultants who report directly to the Board of Directors.
 If requested by stockholders, when appropriate, the lead independent director will also be available, as the Board's liaison, for consultation and direct communication.
 The lead independent director also assists the Governance and Nominations Committee in guiding both the Board's annual self-assessment and the CEO succession planning process.
 Mr. Cash currently serves as Ciena's lead independent director and, effective as of the Annual Meeting, Mr. Gallagher will replace him as Ciena's lead independent director.